- Content Innovation: Making a Case for Reverse Engineering - November 19, 2016

 I recently heard a talk by Kodi Foster, Viacom’s VP of Data Strategy, as part of PSFK’s “Future of Advertising” conference series.
 It was all about how Viacom is rethinking data mapping for creative purposes across channels, brands and campaigns.
 This is the future of brand development and creative strategy, and you can find the talk here.

 One of the key takeaways for me wasn’t their process, but the brief discussion around the impulse gene and the part it plays in connecting to consumers.
-What’s an impulse gene, you ask?
+What’s an impulse gene in brand development, you ask?
 Kodi explains it this way:

 By looking at consumers who are heavy purchasers of relevant categories who are also brand agnostic within that category, we can create a profile rich with consumers likely driven by their impulses.